ayyyane/unit4_g11/project/README.md

                    VALUES ('{input_comment}','{datetime.now()}',{anime_id},'{session["current_user"]}' ,0)"""
         print(comment)
 ```
 In Flask, sessions are used to persist data across requests from the same client.
 The session object allows to store information specific to a user from one request to another.
 For example, session["curren_user"] is defined as uname in the login function.
 Even though the function is different, the value is available, as you can see in see_comment_anime function.
 In this function, session["current_user"] is used as the username of who uses the website at that time when a query called comment is created.
-The Session allows for the application to recognize the value defined in a function in a different function.
+The Session allows for the application to recognize the value defined in a function in a different function, such as adding a new comment and following which both are required to insert the username who logs in.

 ## Edit comment
 ```.py